jasonm23/onlisp-markdown/onlisp.md

 Doing so will make the code shorter and also make it declare in a clearer voice what it’s doing.

-The ability to transform their arguments makes macros useful in writing in- terfaces.
+The ability to transform their arguments makes macros useful in writing interfaces.
 The appropriate macro will make it possible to type a shorter, simpler expression where a long or complex one would have been required.
-Although graphic interfaces decrease the need to write such macros for end users, program- mers use this type of macro as much as ever.
+Although graphic interfaces decrease the need to write such macros for end users, programmers use this type of macro as much as ever.
 The most common example is defun, which makes the binding of functions resemble, on the surface, a function deﬁnition in a language like Pascal or C. Chapter 2 mentioned that the following two expressions have approximately the same effect:

 ```